Talha1915/Baby_Name_Trend_USA/README.md

 |1980s|F|Amanda|369705|3|

 ### OBJECTIVE 3: Compare popularity across regions
-#### Your third objective is to find the number of babies born in each region, and also return the top 3 girl names and top 3 boy names within each region.
+#### The third objective is to find the number of babies born in each region, and also return the top 3 girl names and top 3 boy names within each region.
 ##### 1. Return the number of babies born in each of the six regions (NOTE: The state of MI should be in the Midwest region)
 ##### Query
 ` WITH clean_regions AS (SELECT State, `